 The full extent of the injury may not be documented

-If treatment is ongoing, the insurer may pause settlement discussions until sufficient documentation is available.
+If treatment is ongoing, final injury evaluation may be deferred until sufficient documentation is available.

 This type of delay is procedural rather than punitive; insurers generally require complete records to assess the claim accurately.